Victor Cannings: Hampshire

-Cannings was signed by Hampshire as a replacement for veteran bowlers George Heath and Lofty Herman, who had recently retired. with the two sharing six wickets in Middlesex's first innings of 103 all out.
+Cannings was signed by Hampshire as a replacement for veteran bowlers George Heath and Lofty Herman, who had recently retired.
 He made his debut for Hampshire against Middlesex at Lord's in the 1950 County Championship.
 He formed an opening bowling partnership with Derek Shackleton, with the two sharing six wickets in Middlesex's first innings of 103 all out.
 His dismissal of Denis Compton during the match was to become the first of many, with Compton becoming known as Cannings' 'rabbit'.
 His move to Hampshire revitalised his bowling, with him taking 83 wickets in his debut season at an average of under 25; he took three five wicket hauls, which included what were to be his best career figures of 7 for 52.
 Cannings continued his bowling partnership with Shackleton into 1951, with Barclays World of Cricket describing them as "already one of the best opening attacks in the country".
 In 1951, he took exactly 100 wickets and followed the feat up with 100 wickets or more in 1952, 1953 and 1954.
 He played a pivotal role in Hampshire finishing third in the 1955 County Championship, then their highest finish, with Cannings taking 94 wickets.
 Although he did not pass the 100 wickets in a season mark after 1954, he remained a consistent bowler for Hampshire and took over 50 wickets each season from 1955 to 1957.
 During his time at Hampshire, he was notable for dismissing Bill Johnston when Hampshire played the touring Australians in 1953; it was the first time he had been dismissed in sixteen first-class innings on the tour.
 He gained a reputation as a late match-winner, dismissing Kent's Doug Wright to secure victory off the last ball of the match when the sides met in 1955, while the following year against Oxford University, Hampshire won by one run when Cannings took the last two Oxford wickets off the final two balls of the match.